I recently promised to write about how to improve your sex life.

 “I do,” he answered.
 “A big one.
 I’ll show it to you.”

-If you’re having trouble finding time to get horizontal with your partner, you’re not the only one.
+If you’re having trouble finding time to get horizontal with your partner and you want to improve your sex life, you’re not the only one.

 According to this YourTango survey, 78 percent of married couples want to have better sex.

 Leaky breasts, whining kids, hormonal changes, and the exhaustion that comes with 21st century life often seem at odds with hot, steamy sex.